 To identify correspondence with the federal government related to the Plan, you need to use the university's Employer Identification Number (EIN), which is assigned by the Internal Revenue Service.
 The university's EIN is 53-0196584.
-You also need to know the Plan's official name, which is The George Washington University Health and Welfare Benefit Plan for Retired Employees, and Plan identification number, which is 509.
+You also need to know the Plan's official name, which is The George Washington University Health and Welfare Benefit Plan, and Plan identification number, which is 508.